 - You have made one slip stitch.

-- Repeat in the same manner into the next 3 stitches.
-You can see how the slip stitches lie flat on your work, and don’t add any height at all.
+- Repeat in the same manner for the next stitch and the rest of the row.
+You can see how the slip stitches lie flat on your work and don’t add any height at all.

 It is possible to switch back to double crochet.
 You will see the shape that you have created is ideal for shaping when crocheting garments, such as indenting an armhole on a sweater.